-2020 £'000 2019 £'000

-Profit on ordinary activities before tax 100 100

-Tax on profit on ordinary activities at standard UK corporation

-tax rate of 19% (2019 - 19.0%) 19 19

-Effects of:

-Effects of increase in tax rate on opening liability 4 -
+2021 £'000 2020 £'000 Profit on ordinary activities before tax 100 100 Tax on profit on ordinary activities at standard UK corporation tax rate of 19% (2020 - 19.0%) Effects of: 19 19 Effects of increase in tax rate on opening liability - 4 Total tax charge for the year 19 23

-Adjustments in respect of prior year - (2)

-Total tax charge for the year 23 17

 The company earns its profits in the UK.
-Therefore the tax rate used for tax on profit on ordinary activities is the standard rate for UK corporation tax, currently 19% (2019 - 19.0%).
+Therefore, the tax rate used for tax on profit on ordinary activities is the standard rate for UK corporation tax, currently 19% (2020 - 19.0%).

 The group's planned level of capital investment is expected to remain at similar levels as current investment.
 Therefore, it expects to be able to claim capital allowances in excess of depreciation in future years, at a similar level to the current period.
 Deferred taxation is measured at tax rates that are expected to apply in the periods in which temporary timing differences are expected to reverse based on tax rates and laws that have been enacted or substantively enacted at the balance sheet date.
-Accordingly, 19% has been applied across all group companies when calculating deferred tax assets and liabilities as at 31 March 2020.
+The planned change of UK corporation tax to 25% in future periods was not substantively enacted at 31 March 2021.
+Accordingly, 19% has been applied across all group companies when calculating deferred tax assets and liabilities as at 31 March 2021.